Chaozhuang22/chaozhuang22.github.io/_posts/2023-08-09-nonlinear-mss.md

   <a href="/assets/images/fea-tutorial/animation.gif">
   <img src="/assets/images/fea-tutorial/animation.gif"></a>

-  <figcaption>Sensor deformatino as a function of surface stress.</figcaption>
+  <figcaption>Sensor deformation as a function of surface stress.</figcaption>
 </figure>

 Once the simulation is complete, one can look at the displacement profile of the sensor.
 The membrane deforms differently depending on the level of prestrain in the silicon.
 When there is no prestrain, the profile contour is circular; when there is a high prestrain, the profile contour is a square shape.